siulong/peony/data/system-file-manager/en_US/index.md

 |Forbid thumbnailing|Whether to display the preview thumbnails of pictures, videos, and wps office files
 |Resident in Backend|Whether the file manager program has been kept in the background without completely exiting
 |Parallel Operations|Whether multiple file operations can be performed simultaneously
+|Set samba password|You can set the samba password for the current user
 |Help|Jump to User Manual
 |About|Show details of the peony